alephnode/alephnode/src/pages/06-optimizing-site-performance/index.md

 If you're familiar with web components, much of the above should look familiar to you.
 If not, I'm effectively writing a few wrapper methods to offer more semantic names for lifecycle methods extended from HTMLElement.
 I also pull in the only dependency in the project, _lit-html_, to render content to the page.

-If you haven't checked it out yet, _lit-html_ is a lightweight, intuitive library from the Polymer team that makes templating a breeze.
+If you haven't checked it out yet, <a href="https://lit-html.polymer-project.org/" target="_blank">_lit-html_</a> is a lightweight, intuitive library from the Polymer team that makes templating a breeze.
 It also just hit its first stable release, so it's worth taking a look.

 Now that we've seen the base class used across the project, let's take a look at the main app module: